6 rooms

 Back to the main entrance hall, a door under the stairs gives access to steps down to the first of three levels of cellars.
 The cellars can also be accessed from the rear garden, reached via an outside staircase located just before the smaller living room.

-Beneath the kitchen, accessed from the garden, is what once would have been the summer kitchen.
+Beneath the kitchen, accessed from the garden, is what once would have been the summer kitchen and scullery.
 A large space containing concrete laundry sinks, a decommissioned fireplace with chimney hood and a WC.
-Lots of potential here: a games room, a barbecue kitchen, open it up to the garden and create a spa area, there are 1001 possibilities.
+Lots of potential here: a games room, a barbecue kitchen, open it up to the garden and create a spa area, there are many possibilities.

 On the garden level, there is a first basement floor with gas central heating boiler, laundry and storage spaces.
 Two further basement floors have large windows looking over the river.
 Originally used by the merchant who had the house built for storing and drying the leather and sheepskins in which he dealt, they now offer additional storage space, potential for expansion or simply a curiosity requiring little input.
 However you might use them, or not, for the price of a three-storey house, here you have six storeys.